top of page

 The general rule we follow is that students will need to practice the same amount of hours AFTER class as the amount of time spent IN class.
 So if the CE Weekend Immersion course you take is 21CE then you'll need at least 21 hours of practice after class to really polish up your new skills.

-The 200hr Thai Massage Certification Track is a learning pathway for serious LMTs who want to move beyond the weekend CE immersion courses into a deeper learning experience.
-When you sign up for the certification track you are committing to five intensive weeks of training spread out over the course of approximately one year.
-The techniques and course material are essentially the same as what you would learn in all of our weekend immersion courses combined PLUS supervised clinic work, one-on-one time with the instructor and a stronger emphasis on theory and case studies.
-After completing all requirements for the 200hr Thai Massage Certification Track LMTs receive our endorsement as Thai Massage Therapist.
+The Thai Massage Certification Track is a learning pathway for serious LMTs who want to move beyond the weekend CE immersion courses into a deeper learning experience.
+When you sign up for the certification track you are committing to three, three day trainings along with all practice requirements and treatment room set up procedures.
+The techniques and course material are essentially the same as what you would learn in all of our weekend immersion courses combined however the course structure and technique sequences are quite different and a little more intensive.
+There is also a stronger emphasis on detailed protocols, session design, clinical practice and feedback.

 No. As an LMT practicing legally within the scope of practice in your state you may use anything you learn in our classes with your clients as indicated at any time.
 Our CE weekend immersions, power CE weekends, one day CE courses and table CE courses are designed to provide you with usable techniques that can be added to your menu of services once you have practiced and feel confident with the material you've learned.

-The 200hr Certification Track is an optional learning pathway for LMTs who want to make a deeper, more formal commitment to learning and receive Elevate Thai Massage Endorsement.
-The techniques and course material in the certification track are essentially the same as what you would learn in all of our weekend immersion courses combined PLUS supervised clinic work, one-on-one time with the instructor and a stronger emphasis on theory and case studies.
+The Certification Track is an optional learning pathway for LMTs who want to make a deeper, more formal commitment to learning and receive Elevate Thai Massage Endorsement.
+The techniques and course material are essentially the same as what you would learn in all of our weekend immersion courses combined however the course structure and technique sequences are quite different and a little more intensive.
+There is also a stronger emphasis on detailed protocols, session design, clinical practice and feedback in the Certification Track courses.

 You might experience mobility restrictions with yourself, your classmates and your practice clients during training and practice.
 Sometimes students get frustrated with this because they want to master every move right away.
 This is not the reality of learning Thai massage.
 We encourage you to remember that not every technique is for every body yet often times those seemingly impossible moves become simple once you learn how to use your body in the correct way.
 There are also modifications and variations of every technique that you can develop, but these are skills that happen over time with training and practice.
 Your flexibility and your client's flexibility can improve over time with practice and consistency.
 It's also important to realize that Thai Massage is not ALL about stretching anyway.
 Releasing restrictions along the major sen lines of the body using direct pressure from the palm, thumb, forearm/elbow, knee and foot is often a necessary first step toward overall flexibility improvement as well.